1917 Auckland Rugby League season: Representative fixture

 Auckland played a match against a Military Representative side representing the Trentham, Featherston, and Tauherenikau camps at the Auckland Domain on 13 October.
 A large crowd attended and the total proceeds of the game were devoted to the Red Cross.
+Maurice Wetherill debuted for Auckland when he came on for Bill Davidson who was injured.
+Wetherill would join the war effort and then return to City, going on to play 20 matches for New Zealand and 39 for Auckland before his retirement from playing in 1930.
+He later became a first grade and representative referee who controlled test matches.